 In March 2018, OCP arranged for 31 students to travel to Puerto Rico over spring break to do legal work with Ayuda Legal Hurácan Maria (Hurricane Maria Legal Assistance) and Fundación Fondo de Acceso a la Justicia, and humanitarian work with the Christian Community Center in Camito.

-We anticipate organizing another spring break trip in March 2019 with applications due in December.
+We are organizing another spring break trip in March 2019 with applications due in December.
 Indicate your interest on the online form and we will follow-up with an email when the application is available.

 Remote Pro Bono Projects (being done in Massachusetts)